FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 All players receive 6 rocks from the central stash.

-Players with a personal rock stash may choose to add rocks to their rocks for the current round at this time only.
+Players with a personal rock stash may choose to add rocks to their rocks for the current game at this time only.

 Note: You can only loose rocks added to the current game.
-Rocks in a players personal stash can only be used to bet on the Einhorn and add rocks for the next round.
+Rocks in a players personal stash can only be used to bet on the Einhorn and add rocks for the next game.

 ## Determine the winner